Kunal-Ladhani/Ssense-Clone/README.md

 ## Ssense Clone

-This is a e-commerce website clone that we made during the construct week at Masai School.
+SSENSE is a multi-brand retailer based in Montreal, Canada specialising in the sale of designer fashion and high end streetwear.
 It was completed within 6 days.

 ## Deployment